Thanks for visiting The Long, Long Trail. It is my labour of love.

 I was born in the city of Birmingham and followed just about every member of my family into manufacturing industry: I am proud to say that I was the first of my working-class family to have the privilege of a university education.
 I emerged from the University of Nottingham with a BSc (Hons) in Production Engineering and the University of Birmingham with the MSc in Machine Tool Technology.
 My working life began as a production engineer and over the years I rose through the ranks, winding up as Operations Director of a large automotive parts business.
 Having learned how to do it, I then spent more than 20 years as a consultant to manufacturing businesses, worldwide.
 This included periods as head of the automotive business for a major IT firm and as European Managing Director for a US e-business consulting firm.

 The First World War has always fascinated me, appalled me and drawn me in.
 I began to read, study and explore around 1981 and it’s taken over an increasing share of my life ever since.
-After years of feeling like I was the only person interested in it, I stumbled across the Western Front Association in 1990: seven years later I was its Chairman.
-I began to build my website The Long, Long Trail in 1996.
-Since then I have given hundreds of talks, written numerous articles and led many battlefield study visits.
+After years of feeling like I was the only person interested in it, I stumbled across the Western Front Association in 1990: seven years later I was its Chairman and am still a member today.

 In 2007 I was proud to graduate with the MA in British First World War Studies from the very same University of Birmingham where I got my MSc just 27 years before!